-Changes in demand for and production of hydrocarbon products may materially adversely affect our results of operations, cash flows and financial condition.
+Changes in demand for and production of hydrocarbon products may materially adversely affect our financial position, results of operations and cash flows.

 We operate predominantly in the midstream energy sector which includes gathering, transporting, processing, fractionating and storing natural gas, NGLs and crude oil.
-As such, our results of operations, cash flows and financial condition may be materially adversely affected by changes in the prices of these hydrocarbon products and by changes in the relative price levels among these hydrocarbon products.
-Changes in prices and changes in the relative price levels may impact demand for hydrocarbon products, which in turn may impact production, demand and volumes of product for which we provide services.
+As such, our financial position, results of operations and cash flows may be materially adversely affected by changes in the prices of these hydrocarbon products and by changes in the relative price levels among these hydrocarbon products.
+Changes in prices and relative price levels may impact demand for hydrocarbon products, which in turn may impact production, demand and volumes of product for which we provide services.
 We may also incur credit and price risk to the extent counterparties do not perform in connection with our marketing of natural gas, NGLs and propylene.

 In the past, the price of natural gas has been extremely volatile, and we expect this volatility to continue.
-The NYMEX daily settlement price for natural gas for the prompt month contract in 2005 ranged from a high of \$15.38 per MMBtu to a low of \$5.79 per MMBtu.
-In 2006, the same index ranged from a high of \$10.63 per MMBtu to a low of \$4.20 per MMBtu.
+The New York Mercantile Exchange daily settlement price for natural gas for the prompt month contract in 2006 ranged from a high of \$10.63 per MMBtu to a low of \$4.20 per MMBtu.
 In 2007, the same index ranged from a high of \$8.64 per MMBtu to a low of \$5.38 per MMBtu.
+In 2008, the same index ranged from a high of \$13.58 per MMBtu to a low of \$5.29 per MMBtu.